Meal planning doesn’t have to be a chore. Two simple steps will start you on the right track.

 Side note: If the calendar and grocery list works for you, keep at it!
 It’s a great system and totally works.
 There are so many cute printables to help you meal plan and perk up your list making.

 I used to scoff at the advice of “keep a well stocked pantry and cook from that.”
-My OCD was like “No, I need to know EXACTLY what I am going to cook.”
+My view was “No, I need to know EXACTLY what I am going to cook.”
 We have become pretty good cooks over the years (all those years of meal planning helped) so we can figure out something to make from the pantry pretty much every day.
 So our meal planning is more food shopping than meal planning.
 I look at the ads each week, specifically the protein and produce.
 We buy protein that’s on sale.
 Then pair it with the veg that is in season.

 For example, if ground beef is on sale, I draw from my list of go-to recipes for ground beef (burgers, meat loaf, spaghetti and meatballs).
 If chicken breasts are on sale, I usually buy in bulk and then break it down into several recipes: chicken tenders, taco chicken, or oven roasted chicken.